Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Introduction

 Photochemical reactions are vital and ubiquitous in our daily lives.
 Representative examples include photosynthesis, human vitamin D formation and light-harvesting devices\cite{fahhad2015}.
 Photochemical reactions under low temperature also play an important role in quantum control and quantum information processing\cite{bohn2017,pan2022,ding2016,ding2017}.
 Following molecular structures in real time during photochemical reactions is vital to understand and control the reactions for specific purposes.
 To this end, ultrafast imaging techniques are developed to study reaction dynamics in a time-resolved manner.
 These techniques include attosecond transient absorption spectroscopy (ATAS)\cite{atas} and time-resolved photoelectron spectroscopy (TRPES)\cite{trpes}, which provides indirect information on nuclear geometries by measuring the electronic energy levels or the kinetic energy of photoelectrons with extremely high temporal resolution.
 Other techniques such as ultrafast electron diffraction (UED)\cite{ued} and Coulomb explosion imaging (CEI)\cite{vager1989} provides direct information of the nuclear geometry by interpreting the diffraction pattern or measuring the momenta of ionic fragments.

 In particular, CEI is a powerful technique that is equally sensitive to both light and heavy atoms.
 CEI retrieves molecular structure by rapidly removing multiple electrons and measuring the asymptotic momenta of ionic fragments.
-Thanks to decades of development, CEI can be applied to molecules consisting of a couple of atoms to over ten atoms in a molecule\cite{reviewcei,martin2013,boll2022,li2022}.
-In a time-resolved manner, CEI has been used to identify isomerization processes\cite{burt2018} or isolate a rare roaming channel\cite{endo2020}.
+Thanks to decades of development, CEI can be applied to molecules consisting of a couple of atoms to over ten atoms in a molecule\cite{reviewcei,martin2013,boll2022,li2022,lam2024}.
+In a time-resolved manner, CEI has been used to identify isomerization processes\cite{burt2018}, isolate a rare roaming channel\cite{endo2020}, or study the Jahn-Teller effect\cite{li2021,wang2024}.

 Methyl iodide ($\text{CH}_3\text{I}$) is a prototype molecule to study photochemical reaction dynamics due to its simplicity and rich variety of photochemical phenomena, and thereby has attracted research interests for a long time\cite{mulliken,kent1972,shapiro2008,godwin1987,parker1998,corrales2014}.
 CEI experiments have been conducted on this molecule both near the ground state equilibrium\cite{corrales2012,dingdajun2017} and during photodissociation in a time-resolved manner\cite{amini2018,felix2018,corrales2019,daniel2023}.
 One intriguing feature is the nondiabatic dynamics during photodissociation owing to a conical intersection (CI) induced by the strong spin-orbit coupling effect.
 Non-adiabtic transitions near such a CI result in two dissociation channels corresponding to $\text{I}(^2\text{P}_{3/2})$ and $\text{I}^*(^2\text{P}_{1/2})$ products, respectively.